dolkra/appstore-discounts/README.md

 7. Update  `RSS`  files
 8. Push notification to  `Telegram`
 9. Push notification to  `DingTalk`
+10. Mark the apps that need to disable push notifications
-10. Update  `README.md`  and related documents
+11. Update  `README.md`  and related documents
-11. Submit  `Git`  update
+12. Submit  `Git`  update

 Subscribers will receive a push if there is a discount
 # Related Documents